 Delyth also has considerable experience working with new, young talent.
 She is has recently finished directing episodes of Hetty Feather series 3 having directed 5 episodes of series 2 for CBBC.
 The latter have won her a BAFTA nomination and the Rockie Award for Best Children’s and Youth Fiction at BANFF World Media Festival 2017.

-She is currently directing the last block Worst Witch Series 2 for BBC Children’s.
+She is has just directed the last block of Worst Witch Series 2 for BBC Children’s, tx March 2018.

 Delyth has just been selected to be a participant in the BAFTA Elevate 2017 programme, which this year is focusing on female directors looking to progress in high end television and features.